atomixdesign/candidate-project-html-css/README.md

 In regard to how we have structured the trial will be in two parts.
 This trial will test your frontend skills (HTML, CSS and responsive skills).

 #### Step 2 (NOT IN THIS REPOSITORY) - Choose either [React](https://reactjs.org/) or [NextJS](https://nextjs.org/), or [WordPress](https://en-au.wordpress.org/download/) to complete a working website using this frontend work

+## Trial Instructions
+To complete this trial, you will need to create a responsive website using our creative to the closest pixel perfect layout.
+You can use Bootstrap and any additional JavaScript tools to complete this trial.

 ## How to setup the project
 This repo is setup using [ParcelJS](https://parceljs.org/) and its really easy to setup locally.